AnnMarieW/dash-more-components/README.md

 dcc.Interval component plus some new properties that includes a timer that either counts up or counts down.

 It can  also format the timer _clientside_ .
-So this means there's less formatting you need to do,  and fewer callbacks to get the timer or messsages to display a nice human readable format.
-This will allow you to do such things as:
+So this means there's less formatting you need to do,  and fewer callbacks to get the timer or a timer message to display in a nice human readable format.
+This component will enable you to do such things as:

  - Specify custom messages that will display at certain times.
  - Automatically convert milliseconds into human readable times.
 1337000000ms will display as: '15d 11h 23m 20s'
  - Specify certain times to trigger a callback.
-This allows you to start or stop jobs at a specified elapse time.
+This makes it easy to start or stop jobs at a specified elapse time.
  - Improve load and performance times because it is not necessary to fire a callback every second just to update a countdown/stopwatch message.